TimothyCMeehan/aws-notes/00-foundations/06-ec2-purchasing-options.md

     - Tenancy (Host, Dedicated, Default)
 ## EC2 Spot Instances
 - Can get a discount of up to 90% compared to On-demand
-- Instances that you can 'lose' at any point of time if your max proce is less than the current spot proce
+- Instances that you can 'lose' at any point of time if your max price is less than the current spot price
 - The MOST cost-efficient instances in AWS
 - Useful for workloads that are resilient to failure
     - Batch jobs